MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-layout-scaling.md

 ##### Don’t: Truncate headers without a hover feature

-Your app won't pass Teams submission if it has illegible headers without a hover functionality.
+Your app won't pass Teams submission if it has illegible headers without hover functionality.

    :::column-end:::
 :::row-end:::